CSCfi/csc-user-guide/docs/data/a_commands.md

 In addition to the actual data object a second object, containing metadata is created.
 This metadata object has the same name as the main file woth extension: _meta.
+This tool is used to download data that has been uploaded to Allas service using the a_put command.
+The basic syntax of the comand is:

+   a_get object_name

+By default the object is retrieved and uncompressed

+Options:

+-project <project_ID>   Search matches form the buckets of the defined project in stead of the currently configured project.

+-file <file_name>       Retrieve just a specific file or directory from the stored dataset.
+Note that you need to define
+                        the full path of the file or directory within the sotered object

+-target <dir_name>      If this option is defined, a new target directory is created and the data is retrieved there.

 E.g.
 >     test_1.txt.zst_meta